David Emanuel (fashion designer): Career

-The Emanuels opened 'The Emanuel Shop' in Beauchamp Place, Knightsbridge, London, in 1987 and sold collections at Harrods and Harvey Nichols in London, and at Henri Bendel, Bergdorf Goodman and Neiman Marcus in New York.
+The Emanuels opened "The Emanuel Shop" in Beauchamp Place, Knightsbridge, London, in 1987 and sold collections at Harrods and Harvey Nichols in London, and at Henri Bendel, Bergdorf Goodman and Neiman Marcus in New York.
 Following his divorce from Elizabeth in 1990, Emanuel established the "David Emanuel Couture" label, offering his clients a personal service from his private suite at the Lanesborough Hotel in Knightsbridge, London.

-While continuing to present Fashion TV's "Shop The World" programme and to design couture clothing, Emanuel designed his first ready to wear bridal collection, for Berketex Brides, in 2008.
-He recently launched a collection for the UK women's clothing chain, Bonmarche.
-In July 2010 he was made a fellow of the University of Wales Institute, Cardiff (UWIC), having previously studied for a Foundation diploma in the university's 'Cardiff School of Art and Design'.
+While continuing to present Fashion TV's "Shop the World" programme and to design couture clothing, Emanuel designed his first ready-to-wear bridal collection, for Berketex Brides, in 2008.
+He launched a collection for the UK women's clothing chain Bonmarche.
+In July 2010, he was made a fellow of the University of Wales Institute, Cardiff (UWIC), having previously studied for a Foundation diploma in the university's Cardiff School of Art and Design.